 In the spring of 1984, high school students Amanda Collier and Dawson Cole fell deeply, irrevocably in love.
-Though they were from opposite sides of the tracks, their love for one another seemed to defy the realities of life in the small town of Oriental, North Carolina.
+Though they were from opposite sides of the tracks, their love for one another seemed to defy the realities of life in their small town in North Carolina.
 But as the summer of their senior year came to a close, unforeseen events would tear the young couple apart, setting them on radically divergent paths.

-Now, twenty-five years later, Amanda and Dawson are summoned back to Oriental for the funeral of Tuck Hostetler, the mentor who once gave shelter to their high school romance.
+Now, twenty-five years later, Amanda and Dawson are summoned back home for the funeral of Tuck Hostetler, the mentor who once gave shelter to their high school romance.
 Neither has lived the life they imagined . . . and neither can forget the passionate first love that forever changed their lives.
 As Amanda and Dawson carry out the instructions Tuck left behind for them, they realize that everything they thought they knew — about Tuck, about themselves, and about the dreams they held dear — was not as it seemed.

 With over 100 million copies of his books sold, Nicholas Sparks is one of the world’s most beloved storytellers.
-His novels include fourteen #1 New York Times bestsellers, and all of his books, including Three Weeks with My Brother, the memoir he wrote with his brother, Micah, have been New York Times and international bestsellers, and were translated into more than fifty languages.
+His novels include fifteen #1 New York Times bestsellers, and all of his books, including Three Weeks with My Brother, the memoir he wrote with his brother, Micah, have been New York Times and international bestsellers, and were translated into more than fifty languages.
 Eleven of Nicholas Sparks’s novels–The Choice, The Longest Ride, The Best of Me, Safe Haven, The Lucky One, The Last Song, Dear John, Nights in Rodanthe, The Notebook, A Walk to Remember, and Message in a Bottle–have been adapted into major motion pictures.